XingangPan/SCNN/README.md

     The training process should start and trained models would be saved in `$SCNN_ROOT/experiments/models/vgg_SCNN_DULR_w9` by default.
     Then you can test the trained model following the Testing steps above.
 If your model position or name is changed, remember to set them to yours accordingly.

+### Tensorflow Implementation
+This project is based on lua torch.
+For tensorflow implementation, please refer to https://github.com/cardwing/Codes-for-Lane-Detection.

 ### Citing SCNN or CULane
 ```
 @inproceedings{pan2018SCNN,